jorgeLTS/traefik-reverse-proxy/README.md

 # Configuring docker compose our Traefik Dashboard

-Within the docker file compose on line 15 this domain of our site must be changed so that bringfik can identify the request with which we are working
+Within the docker file compose this domain of our site must be changed so that bringfik can identify the request with which we are working

 ```
-- "traefik.frontend.rule=Host:example.com"
+-traefik.frontend.rule=Host:monitor.${DOMAIN}
 ```

 # Setup file of traefik